 Self-motivated individuals are driven to accomplish tasks without needing constant supervision.
 Employers value candidates who are proactive and capable of setting their own goals and standards for success.

-How to showcase: Provide examples of how you took charge of your own career development or went above and beyond in your responsibilities.
+How to showcase: Provide examples of how you took charge of your own career development.
+You can also describe instances where you went above and beyond in your responsibilities.

 17. Accountability